Jweaver74/Tech-Talk/README.md

 [Contributor Covenant](https://www.contributor-covenant.org/)

 ## Challenge
-Starting this challenge from scratch without any starter code, was very challening.
+Starting this challenge from scratch without any starter code, was very challenging.
 Learning how to connect everything together was a challenge.

 ## GitHub